 The gown itself is relatively simple.
 Like many a christening dress, it is made of light, crisp cotton batiste and covered in Valenciennes, a popular type of bobbin lace.
 It has small cap sleeves, trimmed with more lace.
 It’s also quite small as royal babies are usually christened within a few months of their birth – most noticeably, in recent times, when five-month-old Prince Alexander was baptised in 2016 the back of the gown was open in places to allow him to move properly.

 The gown was first used in 1906 at the christening of King Carl XVI Gustaf’s grandfather, Prince Gustaf Adolf, who was baptised on June 15th, 1906 in the White Sea Room at the Royal Palace in Stockholm.
 The same robe was worn by Gustaf Adolf’s children – Gustaf Adolf, Sigvard, Ingrid, Bertil and Carl Johan over the next few years – as the gown became an integral part of royal christenings.

 Prince Gustaf Adolf and his wife, Princess Sybilla, started a new tradition when their first child, Princess Margaretha, was christened in the gown.
 They added a cream coloured cape for their little girl to wear (she was an autumn baby, arriving on October 31st, 1935) and since then it’s become traditional for the names of royal babies to be embroidered inside this part of the outfit following their christening.

-Adrienne’s name, with her date of birth, will join that growing list on June 8th this year as Sweden’s littlest princess becomes the latest royal to continue a tradition filled with charm.
+Julian’s name, with his date of birth, will join that growing list on August 14th 2021 as Sweden’s littlest prince becomes the latest royal to continue a tradition filled with charm.